Vruz1103/html/README.md

 # html
-html tasks done as per the video
+practical task done as per the reference video